Overview

 Schedule: Friday at 5 PM Purpose: Weekly wrap-up Pattern: Weekly on specific dayBusiness Hours Monitoring

-Schedule:0 9-17 * * 1-5
+Schedule:0 9-17 * * 1-5 (every hour, weekdays only)

 Purpose: Regular checks during work hours